briankoser/sfc-listeners-guide/episodes/0483-mighty-morphin-power-heisenberg-and-other-news.md

     lines:
       - m: Does his involvement at all increase your interest in this movie?
       - b: No. No!
 Why would it?
 If they made a movie called 'Watching Grass Grow' with Bryan Cranston, I wouldn't watch it.
-      - b: What if it was getting good reviews?
+      - m: What if it was getting good reviews?

 last_listen: 2021-09-23
 recommendation: no